 In clinical practice, medical abortion is about 95 percent to 98 percent effective, causing a woman to completely pass the pregnancy without the use of surgery.
 In comparison, early surgical abortion is effective 98 percent of the time.

-The medications prescribed for medical abortion at the UCSF Women's Options Center are mifepristone and misoprostol.
+The medications prescribed for medical abortion at the UCSF Center for Pregnancy Options are mifepristone and misoprostol.

 Mifepristone, also known as "Mifeprex" or "RU-486," blocks the action of the natural hormone progesterone on the uterus.
 This causes the lining of the uterus to shed, as it does during a period, and stops the growth of the pregnancy.
 Misoprostol, also known as "Cytotec," causes the uterus to contract and initiates bleeding and cramping.

 A medical abortion results when mifepristone is combined with misoprostol.